 - Reduce Your Site’s Bounce Rate

-While there is speculation about Bounce Rate, Google may take notice is someone lands on your web page and then “bounces away” without visiting other pages of your website.
+While there is speculation about Bounce Rate, Google may take notice is someone lands on one of your web pages and then “bounces away” without visiting other pages of your website.
 This “pogo-sticking” may be a negative signal to Google that we know the company is measuring.